CST BLOG: Lab Expectations

 It is clear that much remains to be learned about EMT and the progression of diseases such as cancer and fibrosis.
 Building upon Betty Hay’s transformative discoveries, scientists hope to one day leverage our understanding of cellular phenotypic plasticity to develop ever more effective therapeutic strategies.

-Learn more about EMT signaling with our interactive pathways.
+Learn more about EMT signaling in the interactive lineage marker pathways.

 Antony Wood, PhD